Statistics Explained

 Annual value of transacted dwellings and house prices: changes

 The total value of transacted dwellings is equal to the sum of the transaction prices of all dwellings sold in the respective period.
-As shown in Figure 5, between 2012 and 2017, changes in the total value in the euro area outscored significantly the changes in house prices.
-This suggests that, in the years when prices decreased (2012-2013), there was a tendency for seeing a contraction in the number of dwellings sold; and when prices increased (2014-2017), the opposite happened.
-This 'amplification mechanism' seems to have reached its peak in 2012, when prices decreased by -2.1 % and the value of transactions by -14.9 %, and in 2017, when prices increased by +4.4 % and the value of transactions by +15.1 %.
+As shown in Figure 5, between 2012 and 2017 and between 2021 and 2023, changes in the total value in the euro area outscored significantly the changes in house prices.
+This suggests that, in the years when prices decreased, there was a tendency for seeing a contraction in the number of dwellings sold; and when prices increased, the opposite happened.
+This 'amplification mechanism' has reached peaks in:

 In 2020, during the COVID-19 pandemic, lockdown measures in euro area countries led to a drop in the number of transacted dwellings that explained a decrease in the total value of transacted dwellings despite a continuous increase in house prices.

-In 2022, house prices in the euro area increased also significantly by +7.1 % but the total value of transacted dwellings decreased slightly by -0.1 % due to a decreasing number of transactions in many countries (see also Figure 2).
+In 2022, house prices in the euro area increased again significantly by +7.1% but the total value of transacted dwellings decreased slightly by -0.1% due to a decreasing number of transactions in many countries (see also Figure 2).
+This suggests a market turnaround that was confirmed in 2023.

 Figure 5: Value of transacted dwellings and house prices in the euro area (EA20)